PeterBlattner/KCDB-KC/design/A1_Architecture_Vision/architekture_vision.md

 The architecture shall:

 - Establish a **canonical core data model** for KC reporting.
-- Explicitly support **DoE and DoE uncertainty** for CMC validation.
+- Explicitly support **DoE, DoE uncertainty, and NMI uncertainty** for CMC validation.
 - Enable **automated validation** of submissions.
 - Support **core + domain extensions** for physics and chemistry fields.
 - Be based on **open standards** (JSON Schema, Markdown, Mermaid).